2020 Illinois Senate election: District 25

 The 25th district, located in the Chicago area, includes all or parts of Aurora, Bartlett, Batavia, Big Rock, Campton Hills, Elburn, Elgin, Geneva, Geneva, Lily Lake, Montgomery, Naperville, North Aurora, Oswego, Plano, Prestbury, South Elgin, St. Charles, Sugar Grove, Warrenville, Wayne, West Chicago, and Yorkville.
-The district has been represented by Republican Jim Oberweis since January 9, 2013.
+The district had been represented by Republican Jim Oberweis since January 9, 2013.
 Oberweis announced in 2019 his plans to run in the 14th congressional district, leaving his own seat open.
 Two candidates ran for the Republican nomination: Beth Goncher, executive director of the Sugar Grove Chamber and independent consultant and Jeanette Ward, product manager for an international chemical company.
 Ward won the Republican nomination.
 Karina Villa, the first-term state representative from the 49th district, was the Democratic nominee.